A Modular Approach to Construct Signature-Free BRB Algorithms under a Message Adversary: Abstract

 \section{Abstract}

-This paper explores how reliable broadcast can be implemented when facing a dual adversary that can both corrupt processes and remove messages.
-More precisely, we consider an asynchronous $n$-process message-passing systems in which up to \tb processes are Byzantine and where, at the network level, for each message broadcast by a correct process, an adversary can prevent up to \tm processes from receiving it (the integer \tm defines the power of the message adversary).
-So, differently from previous works, this work considers that not only computing entities can be faulty (Byzantine processes), but also that the network can lose messages.
-To this end, the paper first introduces a new basic communication abstraction denoted \kl-cast, and studies its properties in this new bi-dimensional adversary context.
-Then, the paper deconstructs existing Byzantine-tolerant asynchronous broadcast algorithms and, with the help of the \kl-cast communication abstraction, reconstructs versions of them that tolerate both Byzantine processes and message adversaries.
+This paper explores how reliable broadcast can be implemented without signatures when facing a dual adversary that can both corrupt processes and remove messages.
+More precisely, we consider an asynchronous $n$-process message-passing system in which up to \tb processes are Byzantine and where, at the network level, for each message broadcast by a correct process, an adversary can prevent up to \tm processes from receiving it (the integer \tm defines the power of the message adversary).
+So, unlike previous works, this work considers that not only can computing entities be faulty (Byzantine processes), but, in addition, that the network can also lose messages.
+To this end, the paper adopts a modular strategy and first introduces a new basic communication abstraction denoted \kl-cast, which simplifies quorum engineering, and studies its properties in this new adversarial context.
+Then, the paper deconstructs existing signature-free Byzantine-tolerant asynchronous broadcast algorithms and, with the help of the \kl-cast communication abstraction, reconstructs versions of them that tolerate both Byzantine processes and message adversaries.
 Interestingly, these reconstructed algorithms are also more efficient than the Byzantine-tolerant-only algorithms from which they originate.
-The paper also shows that the condition $n>3\tb+2\tm$ is necessary and sufficient (with signatures) to design such reliable broadcast algorithms.